Kevin27954/AppliTrax/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server on the frontend folder.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-Run `firebase emulators:start` to start a firebase server for authentication service in development mode.
+Run `firebase emulators:start` on the frontend folder to start a firebase server for authentication service in development mode.
 Navigate to `http://localhost:9099` to see all firebase services

+Run `npm run dev` on the backend folder for the AppliTrax API server to be on.

 ## Code scaffolding